 - Modern VPN Protocols: Choose providers that support WireGuard, OpenVPN, or IKEv2 for speed and security.

-- Split Tunneling: Route business traffic through the VPN and personal browsing outside it, improves performance.
+- Split Tunneling: Route business traffic through the VPN and personal browsing outside it, improving performance.

 - Kill Switch: Automatically blocks internet access if the VPN connection drops.